 Eros Now is an Indian OTT platform launched in 2015.
-It is founded by Eros International.
-Eros now provides stream video content on many lndian languages like Punjabi, Hindi, Tamil, Telugu, Bengali, Marathi, Kannada, Malayalam, Bhojpuri.
-Eros Now has more 18 million paid subscribers.
-The most famous video content on Eros Now platform is Bollywood movies.
+It was founded by Eros International.
+Eros now provides video content streams in many Indian languages like Punjabi, Hindi, Tamil, Telugu, Bengali, Marathi, Kannada, Malayalam, and Bhojpuri.
+Eros Now has more than 18 million paid subscribers.
+The most popular video content on Eros Now platform is Bollywood movies.
 Eros Now has endless entertainment of over 10,000 films, as well as premium television shows, music videos and audio tracks of HD quality.
-Eros Now have a great future in Indian OTT platforms.
+Eros Now is speculated to have a great future as an Indian OTT platform.

 FUTURE OF OTT PLATFORMS

-It is obvious that most of the people nowadays are dependent on OTT platforms for a quality entertainment.
-The future of OTT is bright as it fascinating the customers by providing satisfying video content at their fingertips.
-The competition among various OTT platforms enables them to provide creative content.
-This consequent creative video contents will attract the viewers towards OTT contents.
-Hence, the OTT video contents isare most welcomed and appreciated.
-The future world believes on OTT platorms for entertainment.
+It is obvious that most of the people nowadays are dependent on OTT platforms for quality entertainment.
+The future of OTT is bright as it fascinates customers by providing satisfying video content at their fingertips.
+The competition among various OTT platforms pushes them to provide creative content continuously.
+This consequent creative video content attracts viewers towards OTT platforms.Given the robust infrastructure of the business model and the flexibility of the platform from the user’s perspective, OTT platforms are on the rise; they are the inevitable future of entertainment.